NedzadDonlagic04/task-manager-angular/README.md

 ## Application Features

-Simple CRUD functionality for tasks, frontend and backend validation and frontend filtering.
+CRUD functionality for tasks, frontend and backend validation and frontend filtering.

 ## Getting Started